GEMINI-Medicine/DFC-risk-model/README.md

 Briefly, the FGR model reported here estimates the cumulative incidence function (CIF) for diabetic foot complications while accounting for the competing risk of death.
 FGR is a semi-parametric regression approach that directly models the subdistribution hazard, enabling interpretation of covariate effects on the CIF ([Fine & Gray, 1997](https://www.tandfonline.com/doi/abs/10.1080/01621459.1999.10474144)).

 Predictor variables were selected a priori and include patient-level characteristics like age, sex, admission urgency, comorbidities, homelessness, and lab results (see [here](/data/data_dictionary.csv) for a complete list).
 Restricted cubic splines were used to relax linearity assumptions for continuous predictors (age, hemoglobin A1C, creatinine, and albumin).
 The number of knots for each variable (max.
-5) was treated as a hyperparameter and was selected based on a nested internal-external cross-validation approach.
-Knot locations for the optimized splines can be found in the model object (see `model/final_FGR_clean.rds`).
+5) was treated as a hyperparameter and was selected based on a nested cross-validation approach.
+Knot locations for the final model can be found in the model object (see `model/final_FGR_clean.rds`).

 ## Repository Content